-- a) ensure that the work will be performed under the scientific guidance of the PI(s) who are expected to devote at least 30% of their total working time to the ERC-funded project (action) and spend at least 50% of their total working time in an EU Member State or associated country. - b) carry out the work to be performed, as it will be identified in Annex 1 of the Agreement, taking into consideration the specific role of the PI(s.) - c) enter before signature of the Agreement into a 'supplementary agreement' with the PI(s), that specifies the obligation of the corresponding applicant legal entity to meet its obligations under the Agreement; - d) provide the PI(s) with a copy of the signed Agreement; - e) guarantee the PI(s) scientific independence, in particular for the: - i) use of the budget to achieve the scientific objectives; - ii) authority to publish as senior author and invite as co-authors those who have contributed substantially to the work; - iii) preparation of scientific reports for the project (action); - iv) selection and supervision of the other team members (hosted and engaged by the corresponding applicant legal entity or other legal entities), in line with the profiles needed to conduct the research and in accordance with the corresponding applicant legal entity's usual management practices; - v) possibility to apply independently for funding; - vi) access to appropriate space and facilities for conducting the research; - f) provide during the implementation of the project (action) research support to the PI(s) and the team members (regarding infrastructure, equipment, access rights, products and other services necessary for conducting the research); - g) support the PI(s) and provide administrative assistance, in particular for the: - i) general management of the work and their team; - ii) scientific reporting, especially ensuring that the team members send their scientific results to the PI(s);
+- in the case of an Advanced Grant at least 30% of her/his total working time to the ERCfunded project (action) and spend at least 50% of her/his total working time in an EU Member State or associated country.

+- b) carry out the work to be performed, as it will be identified in Annex 1 of the Agreement, taking into consideration the specific role of the principal investigator; - c) enter before signature of the Agreement into a 'supplementary agreement' with the principal investigator, that specifies the obligation of the applicant legal entity to meet its obligations under the Agreement; - d) provide the principal investigator with a copy of the signed Agreement; - e) guarantee the principal investigator's scientific independence, in particular for the: - i) use of the budget to achieve the scientific objectives; - ii) authority to publish as senior author and invite as co-authors those who have contributed substantially to the work; - iii) preparation of scientific reports for the project (action); - iv) selection and supervision of the other team members (hosted and engaged by the applicant legal entity or other legal entities), in line with the profiles needed to conduct the research and in accordance with the applicant legal entity's usual management practices; - v) possibility to apply independently for funding; - vi) access to appropriate space and facilities for conducting the research; - f) provide during the implementation of the project (action) research support to the principal investigator and the team members (regarding infrastructure, equipment, access rights, products and other services necessary for conducting the research); - g) support the principal investigator and provide administrative assistance, in particular for the: - i) general management of the work and his/her team - ii) scientific reporting, especially ensuring that the team members send their scientific results to the principal investigator; - iii) financial reporting, especially providing timely and clear financial information; - iv) application of the applicant legal entity's usual management practices; - v) general logistics of the project (action); - vi) access to the electronic exchange system (see Article 52 of the Agreement); - h) inform the principal investigator immediately (in writing) of any events or circumstances likely to affect the Agreement (see Article 17 of the Agreement);

-- iii) financial reporting, especially providing timely and clear financial information; - iv) application of the corresponding applicant legal entity's usual management practices; - v) general logistics of the project (action); - vi) access to the electronic exchange system (see Article 52 of the Agreement); - h) inform the PI(s) immediately in writing of any events or circumstances likely to affect the Agreement (see Article 17 of the Agreement); - i) ensure that the PI(s) enjoys adequate: - i) conditions for annual, sickness and parental leave; - ii) occupational health and safety standards; - iii) insurance under the general social security scheme, such as pension rights; - j) allow the transfer of the Agreement to a new beneficiary ('portability'; see Article 56a of the Agreement). - k) take all measures to implement the principles set out in the Commission Recommendation on the European Charter for Researchers and the Code of Conduct for the Recruitment of Researchers46 - in particular regarding working conditions, transparent recruitment processes based on merit and career development - and ensure that the PI(s), researchers and third parties involved in the project (action) are aware of them.
+- i) ensure that the principal investigator enjoys adequate: - i) conditions for annual, sickness and parental leave; - ii) occupational health and safety standards; - iii) insurance under the general social security scheme, such as pension rights; - j) allow the transfer of the Agreement to a new beneficiary ('portability'; see Article 56a of the Agreement). - k) take all measures to implement the principles set out in the Commission Recommendation on the European Charter for Researchers and the Code of Conduct for the Recruitment of Researchers4 - in particular regarding working conditions, transparent recruitment processes based on merit and career development - and ensure that the principal investigator, researchers and third parties involved in the project (action) are aware of them.

-For the host institution (corresponding applicant legal entity)
+For the host institution (applicant legal entity)

 Date

 Name and Function

-; ;

 E-mail and Signature of legal representative

-;

-Stamp of the corresponding host institution (applicant legal entity
+Stamp of the host institution (applicant legal entity)

-IMPORTANT NOTE: In order to be complete all the above mentioned items are mandatory and shall be included in the commitment of the corresponding host institution.
+IMPORTANT NOTE: In order to be complete all the above mentioned items are mandatory and shall be included in the commitment of the host institution.

-46 Commission Recommendation 2005/251/EC of 11 March 2005 on the European Charter for Researchers and on a Code of Conduct for the Recruitment of Researchers (OJ L 75, 22.3.2005, p.
+4 Commission Recommendation 2005/251/EC of 11 March 2005 on the European Charter for Researchers and on a Code of Conduct for the Recruitment of Researchers (OJ L 75, 22.3.2005, p.
 67).